Joey27-dev/Smart-Water-Solutions/README.md

 - **/php**: Handles backend logic for user authentication, data retrieval, and water meter management.
 - **/sql**: Contains SQL scripts for setting up the database.

-## How to Contribute

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions can include:
-- Bug fixes
-- Enhancements to existing features
-- Adding new features (e.g., export to CSV, data analytics)

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Contact Author

 **Joash Austin Pillay**